thevahidal/jake/README.md

 ### Voila!

 That's all you need to do.
 Now, you can sit back and relax while your website gets deployed.
 You can monitor the progress in the `Actions` tab of your repository.
-Once the deployment is complete, you can access your brand new one-link website at `<yourusername>.github.io` or `<yourusername>.github.io/repo-name/`.
+Once the deployment is complete, you can access your brand new one-link website at `<yourusername>.github.io` (If you chose `<yourusername>.github.io` as your repository name) or `<yourusername>.github.io/repo-name/`.

 > Note: You may need to manually trigger the GitHub Action to deploy your website.
 Here's how you can do it:

-> 1. In your repository, navigate to the "Actions" tab located in the right sidebar.
+> 1. In your repository, navigate to the "Actions" tab.
 > 2. Look for the workflow named "Deploy Jake Website to GitHub Pages" in the list of workflows.
 > 3. If you see an alert stating "This workflow has a workflow_dispatch event trigger," it means you can manually trigger the workflow.
 > 4. Click on the "Run Workflow" button.
 A new window will appear.